patrick-sharp/CSE490Q/README.md

 `dotnet run --<arg> <value>`

 ### Examples:
-problem 3 of HW5 takes two booleans called `b1` and `b2` as arguments.
+Problem 3 of HW5 takes two booleans called `b1` and `b2` as arguments.
 You might run problem 3 with:
 `dotnet run --b1 true --b2 false`
-problem 4 of HW5 takes a boolean called `plus` as an argument.
+Problem 4 of HW5 takes a boolean called `plus` as an argument.
 You might run problem 4 with:
 `dotnet run --plus true`